The Dark Arts

 - Nether Summoning in Drowtales is viewed by most as a evil and dangerous art, as in the past, the nether demons nearly wiped out the fae races, killing entire kingdoms with their aura feeding abilities.
 The Sharen's use of it in combat marks the sheer desperate levels they have fallen to in their war against the Sarghress, who are winning their war.

 - Avatar: The Last Airbender and its Sequel Series The Legend of Korra have Bloodbending which lets user control water in a body of another person turning him/her into a Human Puppet.
 This technique is mostly seen as morally questionable, because it takes away victim’s freedom and violates his/her body.
-There are also other – more terrifying – implications, but they are never brought up, because its kids show.
 Almost every known Bloodbender seems to use it for sinister purposes (Hama kidnaps innocent villagers, Tarrlok forces Korra out of the city, Yakone used it to try and conquer the city, Amon/Noatak used it to remove people's bending) and only one that doesn’t (Katara) has to be forced to learn it, because she is terrified and disgusted at a very thought of using it on another human being.
 She does use it again when she's in an especially bad place mentally.

 - Bringing this back to the "misunderstood" side of the trope, the show website once referred to this as a non-violent counterpoint to Firebending's ultimate technique of lightning generation.
 Rather than destroy an opponent, Water seeks to control and pacify.
 Potentially, an ethical Bloodbender could subdue any opponent without harming them.
-Of course, DVD extras also point out as fact that those who use this technique open themselves up to madness.
+They also point out as fact that those who use this technique open themselves up to madness.

-- On the other hand, the experiments performed by the Japanese Unit 731 were just as bad, if not worse, than the experiments of Mengele...
+- To this day no respectable medical scientist admits using knowledge gained from Mengele's archives.
+He was such a bad scientist that there is nothing to glean from his files.
+The experiments performed by the Japanese Unit 731 were just as bad, if not worse, than the experiments of Mengele...
 Except that the people who performed them got away with it, because the U.S. government offered them amnesty in exchange for their research.
 Some of them are still alive and still claim that vivisecting human beings without anesthesia was a perfectly sensible and moral thing to do.

 - A lot of what humans know about the effects of freezing and phosgene gas on the human body comes from Nazi experimentation - the ethical debates are still raging.